 The general operating authority of the School is contained in Section 1002.33, Florida Statutes.
 The School operates under a charter of the sponsoring school district, the District School Board of Osceola County, Florida, ("District").
-The current charter is effective through June 30, 2019, and is subject to annual review and may be renewed by mutual agreement between the School and the District.
+The charter was granted starting for the 2019-20 school year and is effective until June 30, 2025, and is subject to annual review and may be renewed by mutual agreement between the School and the District.
 At the end of the term of the charter, the District may choose not to renew the charter under grounds specified in the charter.
-In this case, the District is required to notify the school in writing at least 90 days prior to the charter's expiration.
-During the term of the charter, the District may also terminate the charter if good cause is shown.
+In this case, the District is required to notify the school in writing at least 90 days prior to the charter if good cause is shown.
 In the event of termination of the charter, the District shall assume operation of the School.
 The School is considered a component unit of the District; therefore, for financial reporting purposes, the School is required to follow generally accepted accounting principles applicable to state and local governmental units.